Of all the articles I’ve ever written, this one about my dislike of Capris, written on a whim a few years ago, is my most popular.

 In all of our style-related posts, I try to teach readers how to create the most flattering, proportional look, regardless of your personal style, body type, budget, etc.

-To make matters worse, designers add ridiculous embellishments that only cheapen the item further, like oversized pockets, cargo straps, zippers, grommets, and cuffs (above).
+To make matters worse, designers often add ridiculous embellishments that only cheapen the item further, like oversized pockets, cargo straps, zippers, grommets, and cuffs (above).

-And, aside from doing nothing to enhance your look, the length visually chops off your height, instantly making you look frumpy.
+Aside from doing nothing to enhance your look, the length visually chops off your height, instantly making you look frumpy.

 It’s hard to make me look short.